ZNielsen/itemizer/README.md

-In the example, `Bubbly Water` does not have any tags, while `Onions` is tagged with both `veggies` and `produce`; all instances of `Onions` will be counted towards the totals of both lists. `Pop Tarts` has been tagged by the special `EXCLUDE` tag; it will not be included in any list, including the top level monthly total.
+In the example, `Bubbly Water` does not have any tags, while `Onions` is tagged with both `veggies` and `produce`; all instances of `Onions` will be counted towards the totals of both lists. `Pop Tarts` has been tagged with the special `EXCLUDE` tag; it will not be included in any list, including the top level monthly total.